 Prompt Action Is Important

 For more information about relocation/removal of a child by a custodial parent, call 630-283-1987 or email the firm.
 It is important to act as soon as possible in these cases.
-We have offices in Naperville, Joliet and Chicago, and we serve clients in DuPage, Will, Cook, Kane and Kendall counties.
+We have offices in Naperville and Joliet, and we serve clients in DuPage, Will, Cook, Kane and Kendall counties.
 We are also fluent in Polish.